Billie Joe Armstrong: Personal life

 In June 2018, Armstrong was given honorary citizenship of Viggiano, the Italian commune from where his paternal great-great-grandparents hailed, by Viggiano's mayor Amedeo Cicala.

+He believes in a higher power, and prays.

+Armstrong is a fan of soccer and is one of the co-owners of Oakland Roots SC.

-Armstrong is a member of the board of directors of Project Chimps, a sanctuary for former research chimpanzees funded in large part by the Humane Society of the United States.
+Armstrong is a member of the board of directors of Project Chimps, a sanctuary for former research chimpanzees.

 In 2024, Green Day saw several Las Vegas radio stations pull their songs after Armstrong described the city as a "shithole" following the relocation of the Oakland Athletics to the city.

-Armstrong is a fan of soccer and is one of the co-owners of Oakland Roots SC.

 Business ventures

 In 1997, Armstrong co-founded Adeline Records, a rock and punk rock record label which had, in recent years, been managed by Pat Magnarella, Green Day's manager.
 Adeline Records closed in August 2017 following Magnarella's split from Green Day.

 In April 2015, Armstrong opened Broken Guitars (now Oakland Guitars), a guitar shop in Oakland, California with fellow Pinhead Gunpowder member and longtime Green Day associate, Bill Schneider.

 In December 2015, Armstrong and Mike Dirnt launched a coffee company, Oakland Coffee Works (which has since been rebranded to Punk Bunny Coffee).
 The company sells organic coffee beans and is said to be the first company to use mass-produced compostable bags and pods.

+In 2025, Armstrong became part-owner of the Oakland Ballers in the Pioneer League, an independent baseball league.